RCMP ensigns

 A brief history of RCMP ensigns

 His Excellency Ramon Hnatyshyn, then-Governor General of Canada, presented the RCMP Corps Ensign to then-Commissioner Norman Inkster in 1991.
-Commissioner Inkster then presented the Divisional ensigns to each province's Lieutenant Governor (except Ontario and Quebec) and the Territorial Commissioners.
+Commissioner Inkster then presented the Divisional ensigns to each province's Lieutenant Governor and the Territorial Commissioners.

 Ensigns for Divisions and Branches not fixed to a certain province or territory were also unveiled.